-- (a) The time limit for this qualification is 6 years. - (b) If a student has not been enrolled for a period of more than 18 months, the student will require permission from the Dean of Education and Health Sciences to re-enrol in the qualification.
-This will include appropriate checks in line with the Vulnerable Children Act 2014.
+- (a) The time limit for this qualification is 6 years. - (b) If a student has not been enrolled for a period of more than 18 months, the student will require permission from the Amo Ako me te Hauora | Dean of Education and Health Sciences to re-enrol in the qualification.
+This will include appropriate checks in line with the Children's Act 2014.